knah/Il2CppAssemblyUnhollower/README.md

         --no-copy-unhollower-libs - Optional.
 Don't copy unhollower libraries to output directory --obf-regex=<regex> - Optional.
 Specifies a regex for obfuscated names.
 All types and members matching will be renamed
         --rename-map=<file path> - Optional.
-Specifies a file specifying rename map for obfuscated types and members Deobfuscation map generation mode:
+Specifies a file specifying rename map for obfuscated types and members --passthrough-names - Optional.
+If specified, names will be copied from input assemblies as-is without renaming or deobfuscation
+Deobfuscation map generation mode:
         --deobf-generate - Generate a deobfuscation map for input files.
 Will not generate assemblies.
         --deobf-generate-asm=<assembly name> - Optional.
 Include this assembly for deobfuscation map generation.
 If none are specified, all assemblies will be included.